CyScar/Bike-Sharing-Demand-Prediction-using-AutoGluon/project_report.md

 The submission needed to have all its values more than 0.
 Submissions with negative values were rejected by Kaggle.

 ### What was the top-ranked model that performed?
-WeightedEnsemble_L3 model with added features and new hyperparameters performed the best.
+According to Kaggle scores, the summary() method applied to the highest-scoring model shows that the WeightedEnsemble_L3 model with added features and new hyperparameters performed the best.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?